microsoft/vscode-docs/docs/remote/containers.md

 After selecting a port, a notification will tell you the localhost port you should use to access the port in the container.
 For example, if you forwarded an HTTP server listening on port 3000, the notification may tell you that it was mapped to port 4123 on localhost.
 You can then connect to this remote HTTP server using `http://localhost:4123`.

-### Always forwarding / exposing / publishing a port
+### Always publishing a port

 If you have ports you always want use from your host, you can set them up so they are always available.

+> **Tip**: Any application you start in the container should be set up to listen on all interfaces (`0.0.0.0`) instead of just `localhost` if you want it to be accessible outside of the container.

 Specifically you can:

 1. **Use the appPort property:** If you reference an image or Dockerfile in `devcontainer.json`, you can use the `appPort` property to publish ports to the host.